Proportional Participatory Budgeting with Additive Utilities: Equal Shares and GCR for Ordinal Ballots

-Assume $k = 4$.
+Assume $b = 4$.
 Here, GCR will first pick $S = \{1, \ldots, 6\}$ as a weakly cohesive group, with the corresponding set of candidates $T = \{c_1, c_6\}$.
 Indeed, if $T$ consisted of $3$ candidates, then $S$ would need to have at least 9 voters.
 However, any 9 voters rank at least 4 different candidates at the top position, thus at least one of them would have a lower satisfaction than the voters from $S$ have from $T$.
 By the same argument, $T$ cannot consist of 4 candidates.
 If $T$ consisted of 2 candidates but $S$ included one voter from $7, \ldots, 12$, then the satisfaction of voter 1 or 2 would also be lower.
 Indeed, these two voters rank $c_2$, $c_3$, $c_4$, $c_5$, $c_{10}$, and $c_{11}$ (that is candidates that appear in the top positions) below $c_6$.

-Hence, GCR picks $c_1$ and $c_6$, and removes the first 6 voters from further consideration.
+Hence, GCR picks $c_1$ and $c_6$, and labels the first 6 voters as inactive.
 In the second step, the rule picks $c_7$ and $c_8$.
 This is because each other candidate appears at most twice before $c_7$ and $c_8$ in the remaining voters' rankings.
 Thus, the rule picks $c_1, c_6, c_7$ and~$c_8$.

-On the other hand, by looking at voters $3, \ldots, 8$ we observe that PSC requires that two candidates from $c_1, c_2, c_3$ should be selected. \end{example}
+On the other hand, by looking at voters $3, \ldots, 8$ we observe that PSC requires that two candidates from $c_1, c_2, c_3$ should be selected.